Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship

 Narcissistic Co-Dependence: Eddie Murphy Holy Man Trailer

 I remember when Deepak Chopra used to take pictures without cosmetics and Photoshop.
-When no Hatha Yoga instructor would show-up to teach a class like they spent more time making sure they looked “healthy” for class than making sure all of their energy centers were aligned and balanced before they arrived.
+When no Hatha Yoga instructor would show up to teach a class, they would spend more time making sure they looked “healthy” for class than making sure all of their energy centers were aligned and balanced before they arrived.

 Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship - Providence Holistic Counseling Services - self help new age gurus